Complete a 3 Question Survey and Earn a re:Post Badge

 Important: Don't start the agent from the Windows Control Panel.

-Confirm that the agent is running
+Confirm that the agent runs

 $ sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -m ec2 -a status { "status": "running", "starttime": "2021-08-30T02:13:44+00:00", "configstatus": "configured", "cwoc_status": "stopped", "cwoc_starttime": "", "cwoc_configstatus": "not configured", "version": "1.247349.0b251399" }